-October 23, 2013 Leave a comment What's new in OS X Mavericks By Komando Staff What do you think about this?
-You probably heard that Apple unveiled its two new iPad tablets yesterday, the sleek iPad Air and iPad mini with Retina display.
+October 23, 2013 Leave a comment What's new in OS X Mavericks By Komando Staff You probably heard that Apple unveiled its two new iPad tablets yesterday, the sleek iPad Air and iPad mini with Retina display.
 Click here for all the details on Apple's new iPads.
 But maybe you missed the other big news: Apple's brand new operating system, OS X 10.9 Mavericks, is out now.
 If you already own a Mac desktop, upgrading to Mavericks is free!
 Just fire up the Apple App Store and download it. -advertisement- Apple says Mavericks will make your Mac faster and more energy efficient.
 New technologies like Timer Coalescing, App Nap and Compressed Memory boost performance and improve battery life.
 It comes with nice upgrades to classic Mac features like Safari and Finder.
 Safari has been tweaked for faster browsing speeds.
 It has a new Shared Links feature that lets you quickly see links shared by friends on Twitter and LinkedIn.
 There's also a Share button that lets you instantly share Web pages on Facebook, Twitter or through email.
 The Finder has always been the go-to feature for quickly locating files.
 Now it has tabbed windows and file tagging to make finding files even easier.
 Calendar gets some nice upgrades too.
 It now has a travel time estimator, a map that gives you turn-by-turn directions for finding appointments and weather forecasts.
 Mavericks also borrows free apps from iOS, including iBooks, Maps and iCloud Keychain.
 You can use these apps on your Mac and easily sync to your Apple gadgets.
-Continued on next page12Next View All Leave a comment Previous Tips The details on Apple's new iPads Next Tips Smartphones now leading to identity fraud Related Articles Spend hours playing this fun photo challenge Keep track of your fitness routine Find out if a website is down for everyone, or if it's just you Cloud services: How do they compare?
+Continued on next page12Next View All Leave a comment Previous Tips The details on Apple's new iPads Next Tips Smartphones now leading to identity fraud Related Articles One essential car gadget you need now Learn faster with flashcards that have photos and sound Best sites to know how much your home is worth Should you rent or buy your home?